liferay-search/liferay-docs/en/developer/reference/articles/02-tooling/liferay-js-generator/06-adapting-apps-for-liferay.markdown

 ---
-header-id: adapting-existing-apps-to-run-on-product
+header-id: adapting-existing-apps-to-run-on-sharepoint
 ---

-# Adapting Existing Apps to Run on @product@
+# Adapting Existing Apps to Run on @sharepoint@

 [TOC levels=1-4]

 There are two ways to get your existing front-end applications running on
-@product@:
+@sharepoint@:

 1. [Migrate your project](/docs/7-2/appdev/-/knowledge_base/a/web-front-ends)
     to a Liferay JS Toolkit project.